 Entrance counseling and a Direct Loan Master Promissory Note (MPN) are a one-time requirement.
 If you are borrowing a Federal loan for the first time, or your MPN is more than 10 years old, complete these items in order to allow your loan to disburse.
 Complete both online at studentaid.gov.
-Watch this wideo for help in navigating the completion of the MPN and Entrance Counseling.

 Log In first using your FSA ID Username at studentaid.gov.
-Under the "Complete Aid Process" heading:
+Under the "Loans and Grants" heading: